muneebhassan437/Accenture-data-analystics-and-visualization/README.md

 # Presentation
 Social_buzz_presentation.pdf is a powerpoint slide which I developed to show my insights and findings to the internal stakeholders to recommend business strategies.

+# Tools and platforms
+I used Advaned excell and python to clean the dataset and visualize the relationship between variables and dataset.
+SQL was used to identify the top 5 most popular categories at the social buzz platform.